canslercp/python-newsfeed/README.md

 - Used the contextual g and session objects of Flask across routes
 - Imported cutom filter functions into Jinja templates
 - Created custom decorator functions
+- Saved project dependencies in a requirements.txt file.
+- Configured Heroku by using Gunicorn to run Flask.

 ## Preview App
 Homepage